francescogerardomarra/its/modulo26/3_filters.md

 Filters are often used to perform specific tasks at different stages of the request-response lifecycle.
 These tasks can be categorized into actions taken **before** and **after** the call to `chain.doFilter(request, response)`.

 - **Before `chain.doFilter(request, response)`**:
-   - **Authentication / Authorization Checks**: A filter can intercept incoming requests to verify the presence of an authentication token (e.g., JWT in the headers).
+   - **Authentication / Authorization Checks**: A filter can intercept incoming requests to verify the presence of an authentication token (e.g. JWT in the headers).
 It can then validate the token, check the user's roles or permissions, and allow or deny access to the requested resource based on the token's validity.
    - **Logging Request Details**: Filters can log essential details about the incoming request such as the HTTP method, requested URL, headers, query parameters, and even the body.
 This is useful for debugging, monitoring, or auditing requests.
-   - **Modifying Headers or Body of Incoming Requests**: Filters can modify or enrich incoming requests by adding headers (e.g., security headers), or even transforming the request body if necessary (e.g., sanitizing input or enriching the payload).
+   - **Modifying Headers or Body of Incoming Requests**: Filters can modify or enrich incoming requests by adding headers (e.g. security headers), or even transforming the request body if necessary (e.g. sanitizing input or enriching the payload).

 - **After `chain.doFilter(request, response)`**:
    - **Logging Response Details**: After the request has been processed by the target resource and subsequent filters, a filter can log details about the outgoing response, such as the response status code, headers, and body content.
 This is essential for debugging or performance monitoring.